 The Math to Remove The Moisture Content

-- First we’ll figure the dry matter in a wet dog food.
+First, we’ll figure out the dry matter in wet dog food.
 Begin by assuming we’re starting at 100%.
-This 100% is the whole dog food, and everything in it.
+This 100% is the whole dog food and everything in it.

 100% (gee, this is easy!)

-- Subtract the percentage of moisture, as it’s listed on the can.
+Subtract the percentage of moisture, as listed on the can.
 So if the can lists a 75% moisture content, you’re left with 25% dry matter.

 100% (everything) - 75% (moisture) = the canned food in question is made up of 25% dry matter